 ---|---|---|---|---|---|

 Like all paints, decking paint is marketed with its coverage in square metres per litre.
-However, it’s advisable to halve this ratio since decking usually needs two coats of paint to avoid peeling in poor weather.
+However, halving this ratio is advisable since decking usually needs two coats of paint to avoid peeling in poor weather.
 This issue is something Cuprinol explicitly acknowledges, marketing their anti-slip decking paint as covering up to eight square metres per litre with two coats of application.

-Reviews of all three of our shortlisted products indicate a degree of subsequent peeling.
+Reviews of my shortlisted products indicate a degree of subsequent peeling.
 However, it may be the case that the reviewers had only applied one layer.

 As with internal redecoration, two coats provide greater resilience against the inevitable wear and tear experienced by decking.
-From patio furniture being dragged around to pets running across it, horizontal decking panels tend to lead a tough life.
+From dragging around patio furniture to pets running across it, horizontal decking panels lead a tough life.

 Pro Tip: You can often save time using a roller to cover decking rather than a brush.
 This YouTube tutorial guides you through the roller approach from three minutes into the video.
-However, deeper ridges may necessitate a brush to reach the bottom of each channel and the corners therein.
+However, deeper ridges may require a brush to reach the bottom of each channel.
 We recently reviewed the best rollers on the UK market if you’re going down the roller road.

 Colour Options

-All three of our chosen products come in various colours — a huge advantage of choosing anti-slip decking paint over varnish or wood stain.
+All three of my chosen products come in various colours — a huge advantage of choosing anti-slip decking paint over varnish or wood stain.

 Cuprinol keeps the choice simple with the following five neutral colours: